 Even though it is a smaller state, there are plenty of fun things to do in Arkansas.
-With unique experiences that you will not find anywhere else.
+It is filled with cute small towns, bigger cities, and unique experiences that you will not find anywhere else.
 Found on the edge of the Midwest and the South, Arkansas is aptly known as the Natural State because of all the pure, untouched wilderness the state has to offer.

 20 Fantastic Things To Do In Arkansas

 Search for Treasure at Crater of Diamonds State Park